 It should be noted that such memory-saving tricks were not unusual in the small computers of the time (among others, they were present in some IBM computers).

 As in the case of the Elea 9003, software was late arriving.
 The software R&D division produced a compiler for Palgo, a dialect of Algol.
 However the scientific programming world at that time (and for a long time thereafter) was dominated by FORTRAN.
-So a compiler for FORTRAN had to be produced quickly by the marketing division, a fact that caused embarrassing rifts in the company.
+So a compiler for FORTRAN had to be produced quickly by the marketing division (by a staff of only three) a fact that caused embarrassing rifts in the company.
 It is interesting to note that the R&D division was historically correct, since many modern programming languages have been influenced by Algol through Pascal, Ada, C, and Java, while FORTRAN has remained almost without descendants.

 At some point Olivetti realized that it needed a computer for medium-size companies and the decision was taken that the Elea 6001 would be marketed for business applications.
 A number of them were sold for this purpose.
 Given the memory structure used by the computer, I can only feel sympathy for the programmers that had to program these applications.
 In business applications fields are often alphanumeric, e.g. an address field punched in a card typically contains variable numbers of numeric and alphabetic characters.
 So a card consisting of 80 alphanumeric characters could take anywhere between 80 and 160 characters in memory (the extremes being the cases where it contained only numbers or only letters).
 This quantity was not known until after completion of the read instruction.
 Now, how to find the different fields in the card?
 Field lengths and memory addresses had to be determined in some way for each card read, at execution time (looking for spaces, looking for certain characters?).
 Similar problems had to be solved for lines to be printed: some fields were of varying length in memory but of fixed length on paper.
 Things that are simple in most computers were headaches in this one.